KittyGiraudel/sass-guidelines/index.md

 *Why choose Sass over LESS or another preprocessor?* is still a valid question today.
 Not so long ago, we used to recommend Sass for Ruby-based projects because it was first made in Ruby and played well with Ruby on Rails.
 Now that LibSass has caught up (mostly) with original Sass, this is no longer relevant advice.

 What I do like with Sass is its conservative approach to CSS.
+Sass's design is based on strong design principles: much of the design comes naturally out of core designers' beliefs that adding extra features has a complexity cost that needs to be justified by usefulness, and that it should easy to reason about what a given block of styles is doing looking at that block alone.
+Also, Sass has a much closer attention to detail than other preprocessors.
+As far as I can tell, core designers care deeply about supporting every corner-case of CSS compatibility and making sure every general behavior is consistent.

-Sass is not a preprocessor aiming at pleasing nerdy wannabe programmers like me by adding extraordinary features on top of a language that is not intended to support any logical use-cases.
+In other words, Sass is not a preprocessor aiming at pleasing nerdy wannabe programmers like me by adding extraordinary features on top of a language that is not intended to support any logical use-cases.
 It is a software aiming at solving actual issues; helping to provide useful functionality to CSS where CSS proves shortcoming.

 Preprocessors aside, we should also mention postprocessors, which have received significant exposure in the last few months, thanks mainly to [postCSS](https://github.com/postcss/postcss) and [CSSNext](https://github.com/cssnext/cssnext).
 Postprocessors are pretty much equivalent to preprocessors except they do not provide anything else other than upcoming CSS syntax.